nseon1/laymanizer.github.io/README.md

 Future Plans
 ------------

 In the future, we plan to add more features to Laymanizer, such as the ability to customize the level of simplification and to provide explanations of complex terms.
-We also plan to explore other NLP models and techniques to improve the accuracy and effectiveness of the app.
+We also plan to explore other NLP models and techniques to improve the accuracy and effectiveness of the app and make it into a browser extension for easy use.

 Thank you for considering Laymanizer we sincerely hope you find it helpful!